 Interns learned Japanese business customs, such as how to bow and exchange business cards, during business etiquette training.

-Through a group discussion with program alumni who have flourished professionally in Japan, interns learned how to build a global career.
+Lecture by program alumni who have flourished professionally in Japan.
+Interns learned how to build a global career.

-During the Farewell Party attended not only by host company representatives and interns, but also alumni, the interns present their results of the past two months.
+During the Farewell Party attended by host company representatives and interns, the interns gave presentations on their experience and future goals.